KevinHenneberger/Caesar-Cipher/README.md

 # Caesar-Cipher
-Encrypts text using a Caesar-Cipher.
+Encrypts text using a Caesar Cipher.